 Above: The pool designer created a simply elegant poolscape by combining a vanishing edge with the rounded edges of a geometric shape.
 Added bonus: the far-off vista is invited to play a larger role in the setting’s tropical splendor.
 Photo courtesy of Kona Sunset Pools & Spas; photography by Michael Paravano.

-While being spontaneous can be a good thing, building your long-desired swimming pool should not be left to chance.
-Today’s designers have a variety of pool shapes and styles in their portfolios, from freeform pools and infinity edges to Grecian styles and classic rectangles.
-What is best for your property will come from a number of inspirations.
+While spontaneity can be a good thing, building your long-desired swimming pool should not be left to chance.
+Today’s designers have a huge range of pool shapes and styles in their portfolios, from freeform pools and infinity edges to Grecian styles and classic rectangles.
+Get inspired by your own property and what shape fits it best.
 But before you get to this step, consider what material will be best to construct the pool design you have in mind.